 The remainder of the paper is structured as follows.
-Section II introduces the channel and the system model that were taken into consideration.
-The analysis of the proposed reconfigurable rateless codes and their adaptive incremental degree distribution is detailed in Section III.
+Section II introduces the channel and the rateless coding scheme that were taken into consideration.
+The analysis of the proposed reconfigurable rateless codes and their adaptive incremental degree distribution is further detailed in Section III.
 Our simulation results are then presented in Section IV, while our concluding remarks are offered in Section V.